USEPA/EPA_MOVES_Model/readme.md

 4. If MariaDB is running on a non-default port (i.e., any port other than 3306), create a file called `MySQL.txt` in the root MOVES directory, and save the port number to this text file.
 This file should contain no whitespace, just the port number.

 5. Uncomment line 2 of `setenv.bat` and comment out line 3 to set the JDK and JRE paths to match your environment (i.e., remove `REM` from the beginning of line 2 and add it to the beginning of line 3).
+You may also need to set `JAVA_HOME` to your JDK path on line 6.

 6. Unzip the default database dumpfile from the .zip file in the `\database\Setup` directory to the same directory.